-What really causes bad hair?
-In short, all roads lead back to damage.
-Damaged hair happens as a result of a combination of mistreatment over time.
-The cuticle goes through weathering—the gradual wearing away of the cuticle of the hair shaft.
-This exposes the cortex, which slowly degrades.
+All roads lead back to damage.
+Damaged hair is a result of improper hair treatment.
+The hair cuticle goes through weathering—the gradual wearing away of the cuticle of the hair shaft.
+This exposes the cortex of the hair, which slowly degrades.
 Visible damage, including hair breakage, eventually occurs.

 Another telltale sign of damaged hair is split ends.
-The classic split end starts when large areas of the cuticle have split away, showing the cortex underneath.
-A crack begins to run back up the hair shaft, and if the problem is really severe, the cortex bursts right out of the damaged hair.
+The classic split end is caused when large areas of the hair cuticle have split away, showing the cortex underneath.
+A crack begins to run back up the hair shaft, and if the problem is severe, the cortex bursts right out of the damaged hair.

-While those are some of the symptoms of damaged hair, there are different kinds of damage.
+While those are some of the symptoms of damaged hair, there are different causes of damage.
 Let’s look at the biggest culprits.

 Chemically Damaged Hair

-Hair colour perms and relaxing are wonderful things in that they let us change our look and hairstyle.
-But all of these processes cause damaged hair, as well
+Hair colour perms and relaxing hair solutions are wonderful things that let us change our look and hairstyle.
+But all these processes cause damaged hair, as well.

 "Hair colour, which can also cause damaged hair, changes hair by penetrating the cuticle to enter the cortex, which damages the F-layer."

 Sunshine is essential for life, but it can zap the life right out of your hair.
 The ultraviolet light in direct sunlight affects the cuticle in a similar way to bleach, eventually breaking down the keratin protein in the hair.
 This can result in light streaks and dryness in damaged hair.
 This is especially troublesome for colour treated hair, which can be compromised.
 If you’re going to spend time at the beach or be in the sun for an extended time, a hat is a great (and fashionable) way to protect your hair.

 Damaged Hair: Everyday Wear and Tear